vscosta/yap/docs/md/load_files.md

 @defgroup load_files Loading and Organising YAP Programs

   @brief Next, we present the main predicates and directives available to load files and to control the Prolog environment.
-They include

   + @subpage YAPConsulting